YottaDB/YDBDoc/ProgGuide/commands.rst

 **"EPOCH"[:REGION]**

 Flushes the database buffers and, if journaling is enabled, writes an EPOCH record.
 By default, this command option operates on all regions under the current global directory.
-Normally YottaDB/GT.M schedules epochs as a user controlled journaling characteristic, but this option exists for an application to explore the impact of epochs on their work load.
+Normally YottaDB schedules epochs as a user controlled journaling characteristic, but this option exists for an application to explore the impact of epochs on their work load.
 See also the DBFLUSH and DBSYNC VIEW Options.
 Epochs include DBFLUSH and DBSYNC actions, but performing them before the epoch may reduce the duration of these actions within the epoch.

 **"FLUSH"[:REGION]**

 Flushes dirty global buffers from the global buffer pool.
 If journaling is turned on, "FLUSH" writes an EPOCH record and flushes dirty journal buffers prior to flushing dirty global buffers.
-If no region is specified, VIEW "FLUSH" flushes all regions in the current global directory that the YottaDB/GT.M process has opened.
+If no region is specified, VIEW "FLUSH" flushes all regions in the current global directory that the YottaDB process has opened.

 **[NO]FULL_BOOL[EAN][WARN]**

 Controls the evaluation of Boolean expressions (expressions evaluated as a logical TRUE or FALSE).

-By default, YottaDB/GT.M enables VIEW "NOFULL_BOOLEAN" which means that YottaDB/GT.M stops evaluating a Boolean expression as soon as it establishes a definitive result.
+By default, YottaDB enables VIEW "NOFULL_BOOLEAN" which means that YottaDB stops evaluating a Boolean expression as soon as it establishes a definitive result.
 For example, neither 0& $ $ abc^def() nor 1! $ $ abc^def() executes $$abc^def().
-However, in the case of global references, such as 0&^a or 1!^a, YottaDB/GT.M sets $reference and the naked indicator without actually accessing the global variable.
+However, in the case of global references, such as 0&^a or 1!^a, YottaDB sets $reference and the naked indicator without actually accessing the global variable.

-With VIEW "FULL_BOOLEAN", YottaDB/GT.M ensures that all side effect expression atoms, extrinsic functions ($$), external functions ($&), and $INCREMENT() execute in left-to-right order.
+With VIEW "FULL_BOOLEAN", YottaDB ensures that all side effect expression atoms, extrinsic functions ($$), external functions ($&), and $INCREMENT() execute in left-to-right order.

-With VIEW "FULL_BOOLWARN", YottaDB/GT.M not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls and $INCREMENT().
+With VIEW "FULL_BOOLWARN", YottaDB not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls and $INCREMENT().

-YottaDB/GT.M picks up the value of [NO]FULL_BOOL[EAN][WARN] from the environment variable gtm_boolean.
+YottaDB picks up the value of [NO]FULL_BOOL[EAN][WARN] from the environment variable gtm_boolean.
 If gtm_boolean is undefined or evaluates to an integer zero (0), the initial setting the default "NOFULL_BOOLEAN", if it evaluates to an integer one (1), the initial setting is "FULL_BOOLEAN" and if it evaluates to integer two (2) the initial setting is "FULL_BOOLWARN".

 VIEW "[NO]FULL_BOOL[EAN][WARN]" takes effect immediately for indirection and XECUTE.

 VIEW "NOFULLBOOLEAN" produces an error when gtm_side_effects is on.
-For more information on the gtm_side_effects environment variable, refer to the Environment Variables section in the Basic Operations chapter of the Administration and Operations Guide.
+For more information on the gtm_side_effects environment variable, refer to the `Environment Variables section in the Basic Operations chapter <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_ of the Administration and Operations Guide.

 **"GDSCERT":value**

 Enables (value=1) or disables (value=0) database block certification.

-Database block certification causes YottaDB/GT.M to check the internal integrity of every block as it writes the block.
-Block certification degrades performance and exists primarily as a tool for use by YottaDB/FIS.
+Database block certification causes YottaDB to check the internal integrity of every block as it writes the block.
+Block certification degrades performance and exists primarily as a tool for use by YottaDB.
 The default is GDSCERT:0.

 **"GVSRESET":"<region>"**